Are you looking for the latest blogging statistics, trends, and data?

 - 59% of shoppers use Google to research a product they plan to buy.

-- 56% of people have bought something from a company after reading their blog.
+- 56% of people have bought something from an online marketplace, store, or brand after reading their blog.

 - 73% of shoppers would rather learn about a product by watching video content.